eleda77/eleda77.github.io/docs/vocab_list.md

 **encomium** - a speech or piece of writing that praises someone or something highly

+**encrust** - cover (something) with a hard surface layer[C

 **endling** - the last known individual of a species or subspecies

+**endonym** - a name for a place or group of people that is used internally in that place, or by that people as a self-designation

 **englobe** - enclose in or shape into a globe

 **engram** - a hypothetical permanent change in the brain accounting for the existence of memory; a memory trace

+**enthymeme** - an argument in which one premise is not explicitly stated

 **epatant** - startling or shocking